Nutrition

 • As soon as you notice your skin is burned, head out of the sun.

 • For pain relief, take a cool shower or bath.
-Afterwards, gently pat yourself dry and slather on aloe vera- or soy-based moisturizer or hydrocortisone cream.
+Afterward, gently pat yourself dry and slather on aloe vera- or soy-based moisturizer or hydrocortisone cream.
 You can also take aspirin or ibuprofen.

 • Although you might be tempted to pop blisters, let them heal.